johnridesabike/acutis/docs/api.md

 JavaScript.
 Any functions we write will need to adhere to the same signature as the functions created by `Compile.make`.

-⚠️ In ReScript, template functions and their environment functions are [uncurried].

 Suppose we want a `Footer` template that will always display the current year.
 We can write a template to similar to the following.